habring/generative_variational_reg/README.md

 poetry run python demo.py
 ```

 * The file `reproduce_generative_regularization_results.py` contains a script to reproduce the results with the proposed method.
 You can choose which experiments to perform by modifying the list `cases` at the beginning of the file.
 If you do not modify anything, all experiments will be performed with all possible test images.
 The results will be stored in scripts/experiments/gen_reg.
-Run it with the command
+Note that the computations will take some time since we chose rather high numbers of iterations in order to surely have convergence.
+Run the script with the command
 ```
 poetry run python reproduce_generative_regularization_results.py
 ```